mhung1224/linear-programming-cpp/README.md

 1 -1 0 -1 = 5 *
 >= >= >= f
 ```
-# :heavy_exclamation_mark: Notes <br>
+# 3. Notes <br>
-During the calculating process, maybe you will see some dictionaries in two phases have abnormal values. <br>
+During the calculating process, maybe some dictionaries in two phases will have abnormal values since the chosen pivot point
-It happens since the chosen pivot point has its index approximately 0, but... it's okay. <br>
+has its value approximately 0, but it's fine. <br>
-Maybe there are some bugs I haven't found :D